simplespace-cat/GitHub-desktop/docs/technical/feature-flagging.md

 **Opting-in for preview features**
 1. Set the `GITHUB_DESKTOP_PREVIEW_FEATURES` environment variable to `1`
-1. Restart GitHub Desktop
+1. Restart GitCub

 Don't have that environment variable?
 No worries, simply create it. (here's a [handy guide](https://www.schrodinger.com/kb/1842) for doing that on most major OSs).

 **Opting-out for preview features**
 1. Remove the `GITHUB_DESKTOP_PREVIEW_FEATURES` environment variable
-1. Restart GitHub Desktop
+1. Restart GitCub